-Abstract.
-In many areas of design search and optimisation one needs to utilize Computational Fluid Dynamics (CFD) methods in order to obtain numerical solution of the flow field in and/or around a proposed design.
-From this solution measures of quality for the design may be calculated, which are required by optimisation methods.
-In large models the processing time for the CFD computations can very well be many orders of magnitude larger than the optimisation methods; and the overall optimisation process usually demands a combination of computational and database resources; therefore this class of problems is well suited to Grid computing.
-The Geodise toolkit is a suite of tools for Grid-enabled parametric geometry generation, meshing, CFD analysis, design optimisation and search, database, and notification tools within the Matlab environment.
-These grid services are presented to the design engineer as Matlab functions that conform to the usual syntax of Matlab.
+In many areas of design search and optimisation one needs to utilise computational fluid dynamics (CFD) methods in order to obtain a numerical solution of the flow field in and/or around a proposed design.
+From this solution measures of quality for the design may be calculated, which are then used by the optimisation methods.
+In large models the processing time for the CFD computations can very well be many orders of magnitude larger than for the optimisation methods themselves; and the overall optimisation process usually demands a combination of computational and database resources; therefore this class of problems is well suited to Grid computing.
+The Geodise toolkit is a suite of tools for Grid-enabled parametric geometry generation, meshing, CFD analysis, design optimisation and search, databasing, Grid computing, and notification within the Matlab environment.
+These Grid services are presented to the design engineer as Matlab functions that conform to the usual syntax of Matlab.
 The use of the Geodise toolkit in Matlab introduces a flexible and Grid-enabled problem solving environment (PSE) for design search and optimisation.
-This PSE is illustrated here with an exemplar problem.
+This PSE is illustrated here with two exemplar problems.